ssjblue197/pure-ui/docs/pages/tutorials/integrating-with-nextjs.md

 ### Enabling ESM

-Because Shoelace utilizes ESM, we need to modify our `package.json` to support ESM packages.
+Because Pure UI utilizes ESM, we need to modify our `package.json` to support ESM packages.
 Simply add the following to your root of `package.json`:

 ```